thebaldgeek/thebaldgeek.github.io/README.md

 ### Other resources

-Do note that I don't Tweet actual OSINT information...
+Do note that tbg does not Tweet actual OSINT information...
 My site/tweets/role is to provide raw OSINT data.
-Ive found that most people that do osint often don't know where/how the raw data they use comes from, my goal is to help people understand how RF (radio frequency) signals can be converted into useful data for people to analyze and thus deepen the intel derived.
+Ive found that most people that do osint often don't know where or how the raw data they use comes from, my goal is to help people understand how RF (radio frequency) signals can be converted into useful data for people to analyze and thus deepen the intel derived.

 If you have 15 minutes to look at some old real world examples of ACARS data, take look back through the [Reddit ACARS](https://www.reddit.com/r/ACARS/) sub.